regit/suri-stats/README.rst

 Interactive usage
 ~~~~~~~~~~~~~~~~~

-Let's assume we've gota stats.log in /tmp/.
+Let's assume we've got a stats.log in /tmp/.
 Being in the suri-stats directory, one
 can run ::

   suri-stats